 What funding is available to support local implementation of the CCSS?

 - Education trailer bill Assembly Bill 86 (Chapter 48, Statutes of 2013) provides for the apportionment of funds to support statewide implementation of the CCSS.
 The CCSS Implementation Funds may be expended for any of the following purposes:

 - Professional development for teachers, administrators, and paraprofessional educators or other classified employees involved in the direct instruction of pupils that is aligned to the academic content standards.

 - Instructional materials aligned to the academic content standards.

 - Integration of the academic content standards through technology-based instruction, including expenditures necessary to support the administration of computer-based assessments.

-- More information regarding the apportionment and expenditure of these funds, including frequently asked questions, is available on the CDE Common Core State Standards Implementation Funds Web page.
+- These funds may be encumbered at any time during the 2013–14 or 2014–15 fiscal years.
+More information regarding the apportionment and expenditure of these funds, including frequently asked questions, is available on the CDE Common Core State Standards Implementation Funds Web page.

 Title I, Part A funds may also be used to purchase supplemental instructional materials to address more effectively CCSS implementation.
 It is important to distinguish core materials from supplemental materials for which Title I, Part A would be an allowable funding source.
 All CCSS aligned materials approved by the State Board of Education should be considered core instructional materials to be funded from state and local funds.
 LEAs that use Title I, Part A to purchase supplemental instructional materials for CCSS implementation should be able to document that they are mapped to the CCSS and have research supporting their effectiveness in meeting the academic needs of students at risk of not meeting the standards.